On subshift presentations: Subshifts with property (A) to which -graph semigroups are associated

 We introduce terminology and notation for subshifts.
 Given a subshift $X \subset \Sigma^ {{\Bbb Z}}$ we set

 and

 We use similar notation also for blocks,

 and also if indices range in semi-infinite intervals.
 The symbol that denotes a block is also used to denote the word that is carried by the block.
 We identify the elements of $X_{(-\infty, 0)}$ with the left-infinite words that they carry, and we identify the elements of $X_{(0, \infty)}$ with the right-infinite words that they carry.
-For the higher block system of a subshift $X \subset \Sigma^{{\Bbb Z}}$ we use the notation
+The set of admissible words of $X$ is denoted by $\mathcal L(X)$.
+For the N- block system of a subshift $X \subset \Sigma^{{\Bbb Z}}$ we use the notations

 We set

 $ \Gamma^{-}$ has the time symmetric meaning.
 We set

 $\omega^{-}$ has the time symmetric meaning.